Quick Info

 Finish Festival

 The finish festival will be hosted near the finish line and will be open to participants and spectators, as well as visitors and local community members.
-The festival will feature a beer garden, food & beverage offerings, photo opportunities, runner recovery, and more.
+The festival will feature food & beverage offerings, photo opportunities, runner recovery, and more.

-The festival will also host entertainment and an awards ceremony on the 3rd St stage at Fremont Street Experience.
-The awards ceremony will be presented shortly after winners in each race category have been determined.
+The festival will also host entertainment and an awards ceremony which will be presented shortly after winners in each race category have been determined.

-Participants will be able to retireve their individual checked gear bags and redeem their free beer at the finish festival.
+Participants will be able to retrieve their individual checked gear bags and runners of legal age can redeem their free beer at the finish festival beer garden.

 Gear Bags